The best cookie cutters and cookie tools for bakers | CNN Underscored

 $11 $10 at Amazon

-If you’re planning an afternoon of holiday cookie making with kids, Wilton’s sturdy plastic cookie cutters are a safe and dependable option.
-This 10-piece set has a gingerbread family, a snowman, candy cane, and a pair of Christmas trees among the gift set.
+If you’re planning an afternoon of holiday cookie-making with kids, Wilton’s sturdy plastic cookie cutters are a safe and dependable option.
+This 10-piece set has a gingerbread family, a snowman, a candy cane and a pair of Christmas trees among the gift set.
 The tops of the red and green cookie cutters also have a wide, flat lip that make it easier for small hands to press down firmly.

 MCIGICM 12-Piece Cookie Cutter Baking Set